Frequently Asked Questions

 I'm a photographer.
 Should I prepare my work in a certain way?

 Although not required, we strongly encourage photographers to adhere to a framing “standard.”
 Simple frames and neutral mattes tend to enhance the photographs.
 Ornate frames and colored mattes tend to detract from the photograph itself.
-The majority of our photographs are hung on the wall using 3M Command strip picture hooks.
-Therefore, we request that the pictures and frames be as light as possible.

 Is there any type of work that won't be considered?